Kevinpgalligan/cl-bittorrent/README.md

 * Handle case where client is in tracker's list of peers, i.e. don't try communicating with self.
 * Better tracking of upload/download rate for peers.
 Right now, peers could be sending us vast amounts of junk data, and we would consider them "good uploaders" & keep them unchoked.
 There's also no feedback from the worker threads to say that data was successfully sent to a peer.
 * A lot of data is being passed around as plists, which fail silently if there's a missing field or the wrong name is used to access a field.
 I don't like how fragile that is.
 Need to either replace the `getf`s with something that fails fast, or replace the plists with objects.
+* Peer thread should close socket on exit.

 ### References
 * <http://www.kristenwidman.com/blog/how-to-write-a-bittorrent-client-part-1/>